SAP-samples/cloud-btp-cli-api-codejam/exercises/08-guids-and-resource-creation/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

-1. The btp CLI command you used to [Create a new subaccount in the directory](#create-a-new-subaccount-in-the-directory) had quite an involved-looking construction for the value of the `--subdomain` parameter: `"ho060-$(btp --format json get accounts/global-account | jq -r .displayName)"`.
+1. The btp CLI command you used to [Create a new subaccount in the directory](#create-a-new-subaccount-in-the-directory) had quite an involved-looking construction for the value of the `--subdomain` parameter: `"$(btp --format json get accounts/global-account | jq -r .displayName)-codejam-subaccount"`.
 Can you pick this apart and understand how it works?
 1. How does the [btpguid](btpguid) script set the chosen subaccount as target?
 1. In the `jq` part of the [btpguid](../../scripts/btpguid) script that parses the JSON formatted output of the `btp get accounts/global-account --show-hierarchy` command, what technique is used to ignore the global account?